 Butoke has for some time tried to improve the situation in the part of the DRC where it operates.
 It has done this by providing assistance to survivors of sexual violence and by encouraging the prosecution of perpetrators.
 The assistance provided is both medical and practical.
 In addition, Butoke pays for the survivors of sexual violence to be legally represented so that charges may be brought when a perpetrator is arrested.
 If survivors are not legally represented, then charges will not usually be brought.

 The ECJP is funded by the family and friends of Elsa Corp, and byrne dean, a business co-founded by Matt Dean, Elsa’s cousin in the UK.
-In the first five years from 2021-2025, we have raised over $26,500 AUD!
+In the first six years from 2021-2026, we have raised over $36,000 AUD!
 Please follow our Instagram page @elsacorpjusticeproject!

-In 2025 we set another challenge for people to run 5km every day for a month Each entrant pays the $50 fee and then gets to work running and raising money.
-Throughout February 2025, we raised a total of $5,214!
+In 2026 we expanded the challenge to do one piece of exercise every day – running, going to the gym, even a round of golf!
+Each entrant pays the $50 fee and then gets to work raising money and heartrates.
+Throughout February 2026, we raised a huge total of $9,500 AUD!

 A huge thank you again to Matt Harris who did much of the work organising the challenge again this year.

-See some photos below of the runners in action!!
+See some photos below of the fund raisers in action!

 How will money I donate to the Elsa Corp Justice Project be used?